-Introduction to MySQL Users
+Introduction to MySQL Create users

-Syntax to create user:
+Syntax to create a user:

 Create user [if not exists] account_name identified by 'password';

 The hostname in the account_name is optional.
 It means the user will get connected to any host from the various options present on the server.
-Account name lacking hostname can also be written as [email protected]%.
+Account name lacking hostname can also be written as username@%.

-Example of Create User Statement
+Example of MySQL Create User Statement

 Given below is the example mentioned:

-Steps to create user in MySQL server:
+Steps to create a user in MySQL server:

 mysql -u root –p